harithmanoj/Enhance/Contributing.md

 Your pull requests are welcome; however, they may not be accepted for various reasons.

+All branches should merge to the develop branch, only then at time of release will it be merged with master.

 For typo corrections, open an issue.

 ## Documentation